-Chatham’s top-secret role in defeating the Germans during World War II came alive this summer as we remembered the 70th anniversary of the war’s end.
+Chatham’s top-secret role in defeating Germany during World War II came alive in 2015 as we remembered the 70th anniversary of the war’s end.

-A new interactive display featured both a real German Enigma-cypher machine and an electronic Enigma simulator, which allowed visitors to encrypt and decipher their own messages.
-The Enigma was a central figure in last year’s Oscar-nominated The Imitation Game.
+Continuing this year, an interactive display features both a real German Enigma-cypher machine and two electronic Enigma simulators, which allow visitors to encrypt and decipher their own messages.
+The Enigma featured prominently in last year’s Oscar-nominated The Imitation Game.